A Guide to Building Credit and Increasing Your Credit Scores

 Lastly, even if you’re happy with your scores and don’t have any plans to apply for more credit anytime soon, there’s still good reason to keep a frequent eye on your credit scores and reports.
 That’s because those pesky aforementioned errors can crop up at any time and squashing them is likely easier when they’re fresher.
 Furthermore, considering the multitude of hacks and breaches that have taken place in recent years (including *ahem* the credit bureau Equifax), it’s important to stay vigilant and ensure that others aren’t opening fraudulent accounts in your name.

 A very basic way to keep on top of your scores and reports is to utilize those sites we talked about at the very beginning: AnnualCreditReport.com, Credit Karma, Credit Sesame, and WalletHub.
-In fact, Credit Sesame’s free service includes identity theft protection and $50,000 in theft insurance just for signing up.
 By checking your credit regularly you’ll be able to spot irregularities and hopefully get them resolved before too much damage is done.

 If you want to go a step further in protecting yourself, you might also consider credit freezes.
 What this does is prevent creditors and lenders from pulling your credit report, thus foiling any plans for bad actors to open new accounts.
 Additionally, should you need to legitimately apply for new credit, you can request a temporary lift on your freeze using a PIN provided to you, allowing creditors to pull your report during a limited window of time.

-One final thing to note regarding credit freezes is that Credit Karma and the others won’t be able to start monitoring your scores if your account is frozen.
+One final thing to note regarding credit freezes is that Credit Karma and the others might not be able to start monitoring your scores if your account is frozen.
 However, freezing your credit after your initial sign up on these sites won’t affect their ability to update.

 At times, the American credit system can be a bit confusing.
 Luckily there are now more resources than ever for not only understanding how your credit works but also learning about new tips and tricks for building up your scores.
 From starting out with secured credit cards, becoming an authorized user, or requesting to report your rent payments to continuing your journey with limit increases, multiple payment “hacks,” and more, hopefully this guide will help you build up your credit and maybe even get you to join the 800 club.